RostislavScheglov/picsIoTest/README.md

 This app contains big amount of comments that can help you understend what`s going on.

-I used `https://postman-echo.com` API as endpoints to send final requests after all logic is done.
+I used `https://postman-echo.com` API as endpoints to send final requests after all logic is done. (very rear like 1 of 10 similar requests postman API gives error, but it`s problem with postman API)

 ## Directory Structure